Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 - Automatic Conversation Assignment is activated.
 - Automatic Conversation Reassignment is deactivated.
-- Auto Assign Conversations to a Busy Agent is activated.
+- Auto Assign Conversations to a Busy Agent is deactivated.
 - Agent 1 goes offline.

 Result: The first two conversations will remain assigned to Agent 1, and the next two remain unassigned.